Basics

 From the trailhead, it was a steady climb to Garibaldi Lake over the next 5 and a half miles.
 My legs were still sore having just finished our Wedgemount Lake trip the day before.
 With every step I was thankful for the Garibaldi Lake trail being nothing like Wedgemount’s.
 The trail was exquisitely well-maintained.
 The switchbacks were moderate, and the trail was wide and uniform.
 I could just zone out and swing my legs forward as if I were walking on an incline treadmill.

-We hiked through a thick fog that evoked mystical forest vibes, and it was beautiful.
+We hiked through a thick fog that evoked mystical forest vibes.
 Before long, the rain started coming down.
-I'm from California, and it rarely rains during backpacking season.
-Because of that, I haven't had many opportunites to hone my rain gear system.
-On this trip, 3 of us were trying out ponchos (with matching neon colors of course).
+I’m from California, and it rarely rains during backpacking season.
+Because of that, I haven’t had many opportunites to hone my rain gear system.
+On this trip, 3 of us were trying out ponchos (in the same blaring orange color of course).

-I mostly chose a poncho so that it could double as a rain-cover for my not-waterproof backpack.
-It technically did its job, but at the same time it did a terrible job of covering my forearms and hands and legs.
+I mostly chose a poncho so that it could double as a rain-cover for my not waterproof backpack.
+It technically did its job, but at the same time, it did a terrible job of covering my forearms and hands and legs.
 I had a foam pad strapped to the top of my backpack and it made my poncho a lot shorter on me than it should have been.
-We speed-walked through these miles as there were not much views to be had through the trees and fog.
+We speed-walked these miles as there were not many views to be had through the trees and fog.

-We started traversing some mixed snow and dirt on the side of a hill that was quite steep at some points.
-Our route was a combination of trying to follow the official trail as closely as possible, but also trying to stay on the packed-down path (of which sometimes there were multiple choices) that formed over the winter hiking season.
-This led to lots of map-checking and some bushwhacking, and we quickly learned our flappy ponchos were not an asset here.
+We started traversing some mixed snow and dirt across a hill that was quite steep at some points.
+Our route was a combination of trying to follow the official trail as closely as possible, and trying to stay on the boot path (of which sometimes there were multiple choices) that formed over the winter hiking season.
+This led to lots of map checking and some bushwhacking, where we quickly learned our flappy ponchos were not an asset.
 Some phone photos below because this isn’t Instagram, this is reality…

 There was one especially sketchy snow-bridge that looked a few days from collapsing.
 The sound of running water was loud, and we could see the exposed creek above and below the crossing point.
 There were a few holes at the crossing point as well.
-It didn't look like there was a better place to cross though, so we crossed one at a time.
+Crossing the untested snow above and below us didn’t seem any better though, so we nervously crossed one at a time.

 Then began the grand finale push.
 Garibaldi Lake was on the other side of the ridge, so there were no teasers of the reward before the top.
 But we did have sweeping views behind us of Black Tusk and Helm Creek winding down the valley.
 The snow and the gray clouds overhead created a minimal, monochromatic palette.